Illinois voters can vote by mail for life | WORLD

 In District 4, incumbent Jesús “Chuy” Garcia held out against the more moderate Raymond Lopez.
 Lopez’s campaign took a harder stance on immigration by calling for securing the borders while creating a pathway to citizenship.

-The Cook Political Report predicts that only one of Illinois’ districts has a chance to change parties.
-District 17 is a largely rural area that includes cities such as Peoria and Rockford.
+The Cook Political Report predicts that most of the state’s House districts are safe, with the possible exception of District 17, a largely rural region that includes cities such as Peoria and Rockford.
 Freshman Democratic Rep. Eric Sorensen will face retired Circuit Judge Joe McGraw in November.
 The area has trended more Republican since 2016, when former Rep. Cheri Bustos, a Democrat, won with more than 60 percent of the vote.
 In 2022, Sorenson narrowly defeated Republican Esther Joy King for the seat.
-McGraw has made border security and restoring law and order key parts of his campaign.
+McGraw, the Republican, has made border security and restoring law and order key parts of his campaign.

 JUDICIAL ELECTIONS